markshust/docker-magento/README.md

 docker cp CONTAINERID:/srv/www ./
 ```

-Then, just uncomment the `/www/app/code:/srv/www/app/code` within your docker-compose.yml file (appdata > volumes) to mount your local `app/code` directory to the Docker data volume, then just restart your containers:
+Then, just uncomment the `/www/app:/srv/www/app` within your docker-compose.yml file (appdata > volumes) to mount your local `app` directory to the Docker data volume, then just restart your containers:

 ```
 docker-compose up -d app
 ```

-This will restart your container with `app/code` mounted from your host machine, so any edits to this directory will correctly sync with your Docker volume.
+This will restart your container with `app` mounted from your host machine, so any edits to this directory will correctly sync with your Docker volume.

 ## Running Magento CLI tool